ARMmbed/mbed-os-tools/README.md

 ninja: no work to do.
 ```

-Now we know our sources and tests are built correctly.
-We can now call test suite again and ask for target test.

-Please stay in the same directory (with mbed SDK) and execute below command:
+Now that the tests are built, the test suite can be called again to run the tests.
+From the same director, invoke ```mbedgt``` again as shown below:
 ```
-mbedgt --target=frdm-k64f-gcc,st-nucleo-f401re-gcc
+$ mbedgt --target=frdm-k64f-gcc,st-nucleo-f401re-gcc
 mbed-ls: detecting connected mbed-enabled devices...
 mbed-ls: detected K64F, console at: COM61, mounted at: E:
         got yotta target 'frdm-k64f-gcc'